Selena Gomez Congratulated Sophie Turner On Her Engagement

 "That, to me, was like puppy love, you know, it was very sweet," Gomez told the station of her relationship with Nick Jonas. ""He is lovely...
 I do have a love for him, for sure."

 Gomez wasn't the only former Disney Channel star to congratulate Turner and Jonas, either.
 Demi Lovato also left a comment on Jonas' Instagram post, writing, "HUGE CONGRATS, Sooooo happy for the both of you!"
-Seems the Disney family is still close after all these years.
+It's great to see that the Disney family is still close after all these years.

 Advertisement